Near-optimal entanglement-communication tradeoffs for remote state preparation: Introduction

 \subsubsection{Upper bound}

 Our first protocol is a generalization of the protocol of \cite{bennett2005remote} to flat states.
 It is not too difficult to do this generalization, and we get the same entanglement and communication cost as \cite{bennett2005remote} for pure states for this reason.
-We focus on the second protocol, which is more novel.
+We focus on the second protocol, which we call damped rejection sampling, which is more novel.
 We will first describe the average-case version of our second protocol, and then describe the average-case to worst-case reduction.

-\paragraph{Second protocol, average-case.} This protocol can be described as a more refined version of the rejection sampling protocol that has appeared many times in the literature \cite{JRS03, BNR18, Bab_Hadiashar_2020}.
-The idea behind rejection sampling is the following: suppose Alice and Bob share $N$ copies of the maximally entangled state on $\ket{\Phi_+}$ on $\mathbb{C}^d\times\mathbb{C}^d$.
+\paragraph{Damped rejection sampling, average-case.} This protocol can be described as a more refined version of the rejection sampling protocol that has appeared many times in the literature \cite{JRS03, BNR18, Bab_Hadiashar_2020}.
+The idea behind rejection sampling is the following: suppose Alice and Bob share $N$ copies of the maximally entangled state $\ket{\Phi_+}$ on $\mathbb{C}^d\times\mathbb{C}^d$.
 If Alice, on input $P$, measures in the basis $\{\overline{P}, I-\overline{P}\}$ on her half of each of these copies, and gets the outcome corresponding to $\overline{P}$ on one copy, then due to the nature of the maximally entangled state, Bob's residual state on his half of the corresponding copy will be $\frac{P}{k}$.
 Of course, Bob does not know which copy Alice succeeded on, so Alice has to send the index $i\in[N]$ in order for him to output that register.
 The probability of Alice not obtaining outcome $\overline{P}$ in any of the copies, and therefore this procedure failing, is $(\Tr((I-\overline{P})\state{\Phi_+}))^N = \left(1-\frac{k}{d}\right)^N$, due to $P$ being a rank-$k$ matrix.
 Taking $N=\frac{d}{k}\ln\frac{1}{\eps}$ makes this probability at most $\eps$, and gives the communication and entanglement cost of this protocol that we've mentioned previously.